 WATCH: In Moving Houston Speech, Laura Bush Shares What Barbara Bush Taught Her About Life

-It appears this conversation took place before the Bush family lost their beloved matriarch, Barbara just this past April.
+It appears this conversation took place before the Bush family lost their beloved matriarch, Barbara in April 2018.
 George and Barbara shared an epic love story, married for 73 years.
-Barbara Bush’s former chief of staff, Kristan King Nevins pointed out this morning on CNN that their wedding anniversary would be in January and because she died in April, and he has died now, neither will have to be on this earth for that day without the other.
+Barbara Bush's former chief of staff, Kristan King Nevins pointed out on CNN that their wedding anniversary would be in January and because she died in the spring of 2018 and he in the fall of the same year, neither had to be on this earth for that day without the other.